 By working in collaboration with local communities, we have created nature reserves across the country to save ecosystems from development.
 This safeguards all the interdependent animal and plant life that need each other to survive.
 We identify key sites for protection by carrying out scientific research and investigation.

-We run educational campaigns to raise awareness and create behaviour change to save species that are threatened by habitat destruction and the illegal pet trade.
+We run educational campaigns to raise awareness and create behavior change to save species that are threatened by habitat destruction and the illegal pet trade.
 Many local people are not aware of Bolivia’s biodiversity and why it needs to be protected.
 We want generation after generation to feel proud of their country’s natural heritage and inspired to protect it.

 We run training workshops to develop local people’s skills so they can diversify their income.
 We need communities to become actively involved in conservation if we are to secure Bolivia’s wildlands and wildlife into the future.
 This is a challenge in a poor nation that is looking for ways to develop quickly.
 We must prove that nature conservation can improve livelihoods and living standards for poor and marginalized people.

-Explore our Conservation Programs:
+Explore our current Conservation Programs:

 Protecting the Beni Savannas of northern Bolivia, an endemic habitat that is home to a wealth of threatened species.